 For example purposes, I’ll go with the “Upload” option.

-Once the picture’s inserted and you’re done editing it, head to the toolbar again and click the “Text box” icon this time.
+Step 6: After inserting your image, head to the toolbar again and click the “Text box” icon

 Step 7: You’ll then see a “+” type of cursor appear instead of the usual arrow one.
-Hence, you can now begin drawing the text box.
+Draw the caption box where you want it to appear

 But, you can add the text box to the bottom area of the photo itself and adjust its color and transparency to make it blend seamlessly with the picture.

-Step 8: After drawing the text box, encode the caption you want for your photo.
+Step 8: After drawing the text box, type the caption you want for your photo

 Format the caption’s font style, size, and color in the font options available in the toolbar.